Sarah Lassez

 Sarah Lassez is best known for her work in Gregg Araki's Nowhere, Abel Ferrara's The Blackout and the underground cult hit Mad Cowgirl.

 Her memoir, Psychic Junkie, was published by Simon & Schuster in the summer of 2006.
 It was featured on the cover of The New York Times Sunday Styles section, Entertainment Weekly, People Magazine and The Today Show.
-She has the lead role in the horror musical The Dead Inside, directed by Travis Betz.
+She had the lead role in the horror musical The Dead Inside, directed by Travis Betz.